Christmas, divorce and separated co-parenting

 Originally published on 28th September 2018 at 10:20 AM

-If it’s your first Christmas as separated parents or even the first time you’ll be without the kids – don’t worry – our guide to Christmas, divorce and separated parenting is packed with ways to have a positive Christmas and tips to keep the festive season merry.
+If it’s your first Christmas co-parenting or even the first time, you’ll be without the kids – don’t worry – our guide is packed with ways to have a positive Christmas and tips to keep the festive season merry.

 Two homes, one Christmas?